Navy10021/TraderAI/README.md

 ## 🚀 How It Works
 ### 1️⃣ Data Preprocessing
-  - Set the stock symbol and time period to automatically download data for that stock price (eg. AAPL, NVDA, TSLA).
+  - Set the stock symbol and time period to automatically download data for that stock price (eg. AAPL, NVDA).
  ```python
    data = get_stock_data('NVDA', start_date='2022-01-01', end_date='2025-01-01')
    ```